 - Personalizing the Impersonal: Corporations and the Bill of Rights, Carl J Mayer, Hastings Law Journal March, 1990

-Please visit our Corporate Personhood page for a huge library of articles exploring this topic more deeply.
+Visit our Corporate Personhood page for a huge library of articles exploring this topic more deeply.